Astrac/astrac.github.io/_drafts/bootstrapping-an-sbt-project.md

 layout: post
 category : Coding
 title: "Bootstrapping an sbt project"
-tagline: "How to install the Scala build tool and how to create a basic build" tags : [Scala, TDD]
+tagline: "How to create a project and run some basic commands with the Scala Build Tool" tags : [Scala, sbt]
 ---
 {% include JB/setup %}